 I am a London-based Chartered Counselling Psychologist who works with adolescents and adults with various mental health conditions and emotional wellbeing support needs, from diverse backgrounds.

+I am registered with the Health and Care Professions Council (HCPC) and a member of the British Psychological Society (BPS).
 I hold an undergraduate degree in Psychology, Masters degrees in Evolutionary Psychology and Counselling Psychology and a practitioner Doctorate in Counselling Psychology.

 I mostly offer an integrative approach therapy, drawing on aspects of many therapeutic models.
 Integrative therapy acknowledges that no two people are the same and that therapy must be tailored to suit the needs of each individual client.
 Research has consistently shown that the therapeutic relationship, between the client and the therapist, is the most important aspect of effective therapy.
-I therefore work very collaboratively with clients, being congruent, transparent and non-judgemental.
+I therefore work very collaboratively with clients, being congruent, transparent and respectful.
 I believe that, while the therapist has the theoretical knowledge, the client is the expert of themselves and that through a positive therapeutic relationship, the client has the capacity to change and grow.

 I work mostly with adults and young people, in many areas of emotional well-being and mental health and I have experience in a wide range of client presentations and histories.
 I am also experienced in working with couples.
 In addition to my private work, I have worked within the NHS and charitable sector for several years in a variety of services, including supporting people who have sustained life-altering injuries, those living with long term medical conditions or disabilities, those with addiction issues, providing bereavement support to those who have lost loved ones, and supporting individuals presenting with a wide range of mental health difficulties, such as mood and personality disorders.